VIRL-Open/virl-tester/README.md

 Simulations parameters are
 - topo: the topology file to use
 - wait: the individual wait time for the sim to start (uses the global wait time if ommitted)
 - nodes: a list of nodes with names and actions

 A node is:
-- a node name (like "iosv-1")
+- a node name (like "iosv-1") -or-
+- an IP address ("172.16.1.254" is typically the VIRL host on FLAT),
-- a list of actions
+- a list of actions associated with the node.

 Actions for a node can be
 - filter: start a packet filter with given parameters (packet count, and pcap filter)
 - command: executes commands on the node (via the LXC) and compares output against a set of regex strings.
 Both commands and expected result strings can be given in lists.
+- converge: like command.
+In this case it's a prerequisite before the remaining actions are started.

 For both actions the following common parameter can be specified
 - background: run the action as a thread in the background